StarRocks/starrocks/docs/table_design/Table_types.md

 ## Duplicate Key table

-The Duplicate Key table is the default model in StarRocks.
-If you did not specify a model when you create a table, a Duplicate Key table is created by default.
+The Duplicate Key table is the default table in StarRocks.
+If you did not specify a table type when you create a table, a Duplicate Key table is created by default.

 When you create a Duplicate Key table, you can define a sort key for that table.
 If the filter conditions contain the sort key columns, StarRocks can quickly filter data from the table to accelerate queries.
 The Duplicate Key table allows you to append new data to the table.
 However, it does not allow you to modify existing data in the table.